-The above, together with the previously-mentioned activities and lessons learned, have raised a number of recommendations for consideration.
+The above, together with the previously-mentioned activities and lessons learned have raised a number of recommendations for consideration.

 The recommendations below take into consideration the University's new Teaching and Learning Policy (1 January 2025).
-This emphasizes a learning-centred approach, student engagement, graduate attributes, and the transformative student experience.
+This emphasizes a learning-centred approach, student engagement, graduate attributes and the transformative student experience.
 The policy also points to the need for the professionalisation of academics and continuous academic renewal.

-- 2.2.2.3.1 As the workstream concluded that there is no one way to embark on renewing and/or developing the curriculum to engender and enhance students' learning of issues of equality, transformation and justice, it is recommended that academic staff in departments and faculties first consider and review various options both standalone and embedded offerings before deciding on the best approach to take in developing and / or renewing their curricula.
-The first step would be to review this section of the CIRCoRe report (including the associated documentation) as an array of options are provided here. - 2.2.2.3.2 While both stand-alone offerings and content embedded in existing modules are valid approaches, the workstream strongly recommends that the content be offered at more than just the first-year level/ Rather, ideally, the content should be infused across the years of study programmes and not only at undergraduate levels but also in postgraduate qualifications.
-This accords with a lesson highlighted in the earlier-mentioned research report i.e., transformation is a process and not an event. - 2.2.2.3.3 While it is recommended that academic staff experts in the field of study or discipline take the lead in the processes of curriculum development and renewal, it is also recommended that the Centre for Teaching and Learning (CTL) under Dr. Nicolene Herman continues to be the key institutional leader to facilitate and support these processes.
-In doing so, it should draw on the expertise available in other structures, particularly amongst those staff in the Centre for Student Life and Learning in the Division of Student Affairs (DSA).
+8;8;8;9;7 As the workstream concluded that there is no one way to embark on renewing and/or developing the curriculum to engender and enhance students' learning of issues of equality, transformation and justice, it.is.recommended.that.academic. staff.in.departments.and.faculties.first.consider.and.review.various.options.-.both. stand\alone.and.embedded.offerings.-.before.deciding.on.the.best.approach.to. take.in.developing.and-or.renewing.their.curricula;.The first step would be to review this section of the CIRCoRe report (including the associated documentation) as an array of options are provided here.

+8¡8¡8¡9¡8 While both stand-alone offerings and content embedded in existing modules are valid approaches, the workstream.strongly.recommends.that.the. content.be.offered.at.more.than.just.the.first\year.level; Rather, ideally, the content should be infused across the years of study programmes - and not only at undergraduate levels but also in postgraduate qualifications.
+This accords with a lesson highlighted in the earlier-mentioned research report - i.e. transformation is a process and not an event.

+8;8;8;9;9 While.it.is.recommended.that.academic.staff-experts.in.the.field.of. study.or.discipline.take.the.lead.in.the.processes.of.curriculum.development.and. renewal?it.is.also.recommended.that.the.Centre.for.Teaching.and.Learning.(CTL)? under.Dr.Nicolene.Herman?continues.to.be.the.key.institutional.leader.to.facilitate. and.support.these.processes; In doing so, it should draw on the expertise available in other structures, particularly amongst those staff in the Centre for Student Life and Learning in the Division of Student Affairs (DSA).
 In addition to its experience in providing leadership programmes through the co-curriculum to engender graduate attributes, the Centre is mandated to offer staff and students sessions on the design, implementation and evaluation of transformative experiential learning opportunities.
-In addition, it has expertise in Experiential Learning Transcript Recognition. - 2.2.2.3.4 Based on its understanding that curriculum development requires coordination of a complex institutional system, it is recommended that change management strategies give attention to the building of trust within and across Institutional structures and academic and professional support staff.
-For example, the University needs to ensure that there are safe spaces where these staff can have (sometimes, uncomfortable) conversations in small groups.
-Given the references to the experiences of distrust and competition (especially for recognition and resources) raised by members of the workstream, it is recommended that engagements and collaborations within faculties be facilitated by staff in the CTL. - 2.2.2.3.5 It is recommended that the principles underlying the development of Transformative competencies as identified by the small task team within Workstream 2 be included in the professional development programmes currently offered by CTL. - 2.2.2.3.6 It is recommended that seminars such as those held by the workstream in 2024 continue to be held on a regular basis, these build awareness of additional ways in which to approach the curriculum and open up spaces for debate.
+In addition, it has expertise in Experiential Learning Transcript Recognition.

+8;8;8;9;0 Based on its understanding that curriculum development requires coordination of a complex institutional system, it.is.recommended.that.change. management.strategies.give.attention.to.the.building.of.trust.within.and.across. institutional.structures.and.academic.and.professional.support.staff; For example, the University needs to ensure that there are safe spaces where these staff can have (sometimes, uncomfortable) conversations in small groups.
+Given the references to the experiences of distrust and competition (especially for recognition and resources) raised by members of the workstream, it is recommended that engagements and collaborations within faculties be facilitated by staff in the CTL.

+8;8;8;9;• It.is.recommended.that.the.principles.underlying.the.development.of. transformative.competencies.as.identified.by.the.small.task.team.within.
+Workstream.8.be.included.in.the.professional.development.programmes.currently. offered.by.CTL;